Mid-grade zero turn mowers have larger rear tires, which provide a smoother ride and better traction.

 With all of those selling points, it might seem difficult to choose the right mid-grade zero turn!
 However, you can find the best fit for your lawn by looking at the following details:

 How many acres do you need to mow?
 The answer to this question will help you determine the correct deck size for your property.

 Two Acres or Less: 42"-50” deck

 More than Two Acres: 50"-61” deck

 If your yard has narrow paths between obstacles, consider getting a smaller 42" deck for better maneuverability.

-If you have a large wide-open yard, get a zero turn with a larger deck and you'll complete the job much sooner.
+If you have a large, wide-open yard, get a zero turn with a larger deck and you'll complete the job much sooner.

-And to make cleanup easy, look for washout ports for easy deck cleaning.
+Finally, look for washout ports for easy deck cleaning.
 These allow you to hook up a hose to your deck and spray it clean with ease.